Bert Greeves: Later life

 The Greeves range of motorbikes, with small but powerful engines and light strong frames proved very successful in competition, beating the bigger factories heavier and larger capacity motorcycles.
 Greeves was successful in winning an important order to supply the Royal Artillery Motorcycle Display Team with motorcycles and developed the "Greeves Griffon".

 A change in the safety legislation meant the end of the Invacar, which had been the mainstay of the company (even at the peak of motorcycle production.
 Greeves still answered the telephone as "Invacar Limited") Greeves decided that it was time to retire from the business and he was soon followed by his cousin Derry Preston-Cobb.
 The company floundered in 1976 and after a fire at the factory were unable to resume production and went into receivership.

-Married twice with one daughter, Bert Greeves died on 15 July 1993.
+He married twice, and had one daughter.
+Greeves died on 15 July 1993.

 Honours

 Bert Greeves was appointed Member of the Order of the British Empire (MBE) in the 1972 New Year Honours, in recognition of the work he had done for the disabled through Invacar.